cybertk/abao/README.md

                     running tests                                       [string]
   --schemas, -s     Specify a pattern to match schema files to be loaded for use
-                    as JSON refs                                        [string] --reporter, -r    Specify the reporter to use       [string] [default: "spec"] --header, -h      Add header to include in each request.
+                    as JSON refs                                        [string] --load-file-refs  For schema's containing $ref's which target the local filesystem, automatically expand those $ref's relative to the CWD of abao                                    [boolean] --reporter, -r    Specify the reporter to use       [string] [default: "spec"] --header, -h      Add header to include in each request.
 The header must be in KEY:VALUE format, e.g. "-h Accept:application/json".